Codemaster-AR/agronauts-controller/README.md

 3. From here, you can send live commands from any device connected to the internet to your hardware and view the real-time sensor outputs!

 ---
+## Monitor

+Regarding the monitor, we used Thingspeak.
+Check this out for more details: [https://github.com/Codemaster-AR/agronauts-controller/blob/main/Using_Thingspeak.MD](https://github.com/Codemaster-AR/agronauts-controller/blob/main/Using_Thingspeak.MD)

+___

 ## Home Repository:
 [https://github.com/codemaster-ar/agronauts](https://github.com/codemaster-ar/agronauts)